 - By the time they leave Castleview School our pupils will be able to read, write, speak and listen effectively.
 They will be able to ask questions with an enquiring mind and solve mathematical and scientific problems.
 We expect our pupils to understand the difference between right and wrong, to appreciate other cultures and traditions and to respect others.
 We expect them to be able to express themselves imaginatively, in creative ways through Computing, Art & Design, Music, PE, Dance and Drama.

-- We have PSHE at the heart of our curriculum and believe pupils need to develop high-esteem and the ability to think well in order to achieve in all other areas of the curriculum.
+- We have PSHE at the heart of our curriculum and believe pupils need to develop high self-esteem and the ability to think well in order to achieve in all other areas of the curriculum.

-- Literacy, Numeracy, Science and Computing are the core subject areas.
+- English, Mathematics, Science and Computing are the core subject areas.
 We believe in delivering a broad and balanced curriculum, encompassing creative elements such as Art, DT, Music, History and Geography through our ‘Castleview Curriculum’ using our ‘end product’ approach to lead the learning.
 Links between curriculum subjects are made when and where appropriate to make learning more meaningful.
 To find out more, please see our Curriculum Maps for this year.
-Our PE curriculum provides opportunities for the children to develop their physical skills in a range of Dance, Gymnastics and Games lessons.
+Our PE curriculum provides opportunities for the children to develop the skills of agility, balance and control through a range of physical activities and games developed through the ‘real PE’ programme.
 This is further enhanced by many after-school sports clubs.
 RE is taught according to the Berkshire Agreed Syllabus 2012 and where optional modules are suggested, they reflect the religious backgrounds of the children.

 - We encourage pupils to be reflective learners, to review aspects of their own learning and to be actively involved in planning next steps or learning opportunities.

 - The delivery of the school curriculum is inclusive for all learners, with extra support or resources provided as appropriate.